ProForm 9000 vs ProForm 2000 - Detailing the Differences

 The way iFit is accessed differs on each of these machines, so for users who are most excited about the Google Maps or workout video technologies through iFit, the ProForm 9000 will be the better choice because of the built-in display.

 Although you can access the same features with the ProForm 2000, you will need to use a mobile device to do so.
 This could be seen as either a minor inconvenience or a major hindrance, depending on your personality and workout habits.

 - 7 inches backlit oversized LCD with racetrack display, iFit Compatible; integrated device shelf; Ipod Compatible, (2) 3 inches digitally amplified long throw speakers with digital Volume control

-- 3.5 chp Mach Z commercial, 0 12 MPH QuickSpeed, 0 15 percentage quick incline, 0 3 percentage quick decline, EKG grip Pulse, dual band (Bluetooth Smart + ANT plus) wireless chest strap
+- 3.5 chp Mach Z commercial, 0 to 12 MPH QuickSpeed, 0 to15 percentage quick incline, 0 to 3 percentage quick decline, EKG grip Pulse, dual band (Bluetooth Smart + ANT plus) wireless chest strap

 - 300 pounds Weight capacity, solid steel construction, 2.5 inches rear, 1.9 inches front, precision balanced non flex

 - 22 inches x 60 inches deck, commercial 1 ply non stretch tread belt, proshox cushioning